oussamaportfolio/oussamaportfolio.github.io/index.md

 - Python, MATLAB, SQL

 <div style="text-align: justify;">
-I’ve also realized that finance is much bigger than just markets and I’m now exploring investment banking, corporate finance.
+I’ve also realized that finance is much bigger than just markets and I’m now also exploring roles in corporate finance, investment banking, and beyond.
 I don’t have one fixed path.
-I just want to learn, to grow, and to contribute.
+I’m open to any opportunity where I can keep learning, take on real responsibility, and grow alongside sharp, motivated people, whether it’s in research, strategy, asset management, or something I haven’t even considered yet
 </div>

 ---